shlomo90/shlomo90.github.io/index.md

 # JH's Homepage

 Hello!
-Everyone.
+Everyone?
 My name is JaeHwan Lim.
-I am maintaining this ugly blog for organizing my knowledge and writing down what I am digging into.
+I am maintaining this ugly blog for organizing my knowledge.
+This blog focuses on Computer Network and Linux Kernel that I am digging into.
 You may feel strange when you read my items written in English.
-To be honest, I am not good at English but I wanna spread knowledge as possible as I can with using English.
+To be honest, I am not good at English but I wanna use English for anyone to be able to read and little bit improving my English.
 I hope all people who visit my blog would be helpful.

 ---